 The facts of the case can help determine what happened and who was at fault.
 Eyewitnesses could give an account of what they saw.
 Any documentation of the damage could help prove or disprove a person’s story.

 If you were in an accident that wasn’t your fault but the other party wasn’t taking full responsibility, you may not know what to do next.
 But you don’t have to try and prove your claim on your own.
-Your car accident lawyer could help you with your claim and show that the other party was at fault.
+Your lawyer could help you with your claim and show that the other party was at fault.

 They may be able to go back to the scene and find evidence to support your claim.
 If the accident happened on a busy street, parking lot, or a residential area, they may find that the accident was recorded.
 Plenty of businesses and some homes have cameras running for security purposes that could have caught the accident.
 You can have peace of mind that someone is looking out for your best interests.